Konundrum/pkas/README.md

 ```

 DataCollections are DataModels with an event list that defines a protocol
-used to keep the DataCollection in sync with a DataView:
+used to keep it in sync with a DataView:
 ```
 class DataCollection(DataModel):
     events = ['on_evt', ...]